AElfProject/AElf/docs/tutorials/dapp/smartContractHelloWorld.md

 ```

 That's more or less everything.
 We recommend you write the contract in a test driven way, when you are ready you can run the launcher project and you will be able to call the contract through the RPC to start integration testing with some external client (or the CLI if you don't plan on building some sort of dApp).

+The next section will show you how to interact with the smart contract through the Javascript SDK.